wizdmio/wizdm/apps/wizdm/src/assets/docs/en/start.md

 ├── main.ts
 └── index.html
  ```
-As for any Angular application, the `main.ts` file bootstraps the `AppModule`.
-The `AppComponent`, however, impersonates the `body` element using `ViewEncapsulation.None`, so, for its styling to be applied globally.
+As for any Angular application, the `main.ts` file bootstraps the `AppModule` loading and initializing all the common root level feature modules to be available across the application.
+The `AppComponent` impersonates the `body` element using `ViewEncapsulation.None`, so, for its styling to be applied globally and delegates the `NavigatorModule` to take over and manage the application routing.